connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 In order to run a Lighthouse test from our code, there's a few things we will need to do:

 1. Expose a preview of our project build on our localhost.
-2. Start a chromium browser on a port.
+2. Start a Chromium browser on a port.
 3. Use that same port to run a Lighthouse test.

 To accomplish that with our current project setup, here's what we need to do: